AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

 ### Real-Life Situations and Strategies: Legacy Systems
 A legacy system is an old or out-of-date system, technology or software application that continues to be used by an organization.

-Create an automated build process if one doesn’t exist, and then create an automated functional test scaffolding around it.
+Create an automated build process if one doesn't exist, and then create an automated functional test scaffolding around it.
 Test the code that you change.
 You will be adding new tests incrementally later for the new behavior that you add.
 These are essentially smoke tests for your legacy system.

 A particular problem of legacy systems is that the code is often not too modular and well structured and testable.
 If you have time, you can test the alternate paths of the story.